open-quantum-safe/oqs-demos/locust/USAGE.md

 CHARTS
 ![img.png](images/img_charts.png)

-### HOW TO CREATE A PERFORMANCE TEST
+### HOW TO CREATE A PERFORMANCE SCENARIO IN LOCUST

 Using Locust, you can configure a performance scenario.
 For this, you can use the following structure.
-Note: This is just a basic example, and the real implementation might use subprocess and openssl to handle post-quantum cryptographic curves, as in the actual locustfile.py.
+Note: This is just a basic example, and the real implementation might use subprocess and openssl to handle post-quantum cryptographic curves, as in the actual [locustfile.py](scenarios/locustfile.py).

 ```python
 from locust import HttpUser, TaskSet, task, between